Cosmology in $f(R,L_m)$ gravity: Acknowledgments

 \section{Acknowledgments}

 L.V.J. acknowledges University Grant Commission (UGC), Govt. of India, New Delhi, for awarding JRF (NTA Ref.
 No.: 191620024300).
 R.S. acknowledges UGC, New Delhi, India for providing Junior Research Fellowship (UGC-Ref.
 No.: 191620096030).
-SM acknowledges Department of Science and Technology (DST), Govt. of India, New Delhi, for awarding Senior Research Fellowship (File No. DST/INSPIRE Fellowship/2018/IF18D676).
-PKS acknowledges CSIR, New Delhi, India for financial support to carry out the Research project [No.03(1454)/19/EMR-II, Dt.
-02/08/2019].
-We are very much grateful to the honorable referees and to the editor for the illuminating suggestions that have significantly improved our work in terms of research quality, and presentation.
+SM acknowledges Department of Science and Technology (DST), Govt. of India, New Delhi, for awarding Senior Research Fellowship (File No. DST/INSPIRE Fellowship/2018/IF18D676.)